UNSW Faculty of Law and Justice: Admissions

+The introduction of the LAT, allowed faculty to better differentiate candidates and was no longer a reflection on their sole performance in the ATAR.
+Candidates were now assessed on the basis of both their ATAR and LAT performance.
+Previously, in 2016 entry into the program required an ATAR mark of 99.7, this was lowered to an ATAR mark of 98 in 2017 with the introduction of the LAT.
+Admission to the program in 2022, required a median ATAR of 97.5 as well as student's performance in the LAT.

 The UNSW JD (Juris Doctor/J.D.) is the professional law degree for graduates of disciplines other than law, or with a law degree from an overseas institution.
 It is the equivalent of the undergraduate Bachelor of Laws for the purpose of admission as a legal practitioner, but is only open to university graduates.
 Entry into the JD program is based on academic results in previous university degrees earned by the applicant.
 The JD is also open to international applicants.
 Approximately 33% of cohort holds postgraduate qualifications.

 Tuition fees

 The undergraduate law program offers Commonwealth Supported Places (CSP).

 The Juris Doctor program offers both Commonwealth Supported Places (CSP) and Full-Fee places.
 Commonwealth Supported Places are offered to the most competitive domestic applicants and the remaining eligible domestic applicants will be offered a full-fee place in the JD program.
 As a guide, to be competitive for a CSP, applicants would have achieved at least a distinction average in previous Bachelor or master's degree.
 Applicant's eligibility to be offered a CSP place may be improved if they have also completed an optional honours year or research degree.

 The tuition fees for 2016 are as follows: